Log in

 Eltham College is a thriving co-educational independent day school for students aged 7 to 18.

 Set on a spacious and green campus of nearly 70 acres in south-east London, Eltham College is a highly successful school which aims to provide a broad and balanced education for girls and boys, to prepare them to prosper as adults in a modern and fast-changing world.
 The College is academically selective and is one of the leading academic schools in the country, but also with a rich and varied co-curricular programme including Sport, Music, Drama and Art.
-The school is a Top 20 London day school in the Sunday Times Parent Power Good Schools Guide and has been named as their ‘Independent Secondary School of the Year 2024’ (London).
+The school is a Top 20 London day school in the Sunday Times Parent Power Good Schools Guide and was named as their ‘Independent Secondary School of the Year 2024’ (London).

 Eltham College has a distinct character, born out of its Christian heritage, and it continues to focus on the care of the individual.
 Strong pastoral care and a relaxed and unpretentious atmosphere make the school a happy and vibrant place.